The City Museum in St. Louis, MO – Better than Disneyland!

 The City Museum, St. Louis

-If you go up one more floor, all you're going to find is a small cafe where you can get a donut.
-There are a still six more floors between you and the roof that are "under development".
-I can only imagine what the city museum will be like when they're all done, a few decades from now.
+If you go up one more floor, all you'll find is a small cafe where you can get a donut.
+There are still six more floors between you and the roof that are "under development."

 Let's go outside